MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

                                                             hr,
                                                             &startTime));

-    // We're hardcoding this to the first descriptor
+    // We are hardcoding this to the first descriptor
     // since this sample is a single stream sample.
 For
     // multiple streams, we need to walk the list of streams
     // and for each selected stream, send the MEUpdatedStream